 Isotopes: Variations Within an Element

 As mentioned earlier, isotopes are atoms of the same element that have different numbers of neutrons.
 This means they have the same number of protons (and therefore are the same element) but different atomic masses.
-For example, carbon-12 and carbon-14 are both isotopes of carbon.
+Here's the thing — for example, carbon-12 and carbon-14 are both isotopes of carbon.
 Carbon-12 has 6 protons and 6 neutrons, while carbon-14 has 6 protons and 8 neutrons.

 Isotopes play a crucial role in various scientific applications, including: